hujhax/austin-improv-wiki/Local Genius Society.md

 |Years	=		2010-Present
 }}

+![[LGSpatch.jpg|Local Genius Society custom club jacket crest.
+Designed by [[Ryan Austin]].
+Each object on the crest represents a member of the cast at the time of design.]]

 **Local Genius Society** is a group of raconteurs, savants, and bon vivants.

 Together, their knowledge includes the rules of curling, the intricacies of motion graphics, the proper way to handle a dangling participle, and how to bake a Baked Alaska.